 What’s on your bucket list?

 Dan: I’d absolutely love to learn to sail.
-I’ve got this image in my head of catching the wind and feeling a control over a boat like no other.
-With any luck I’ll have the opportunity next summer to give it a go out on Lake Ontario.
+I’ve got this image in my head of catching the wind and feeling control over a boat like no other.
+With any luck, I’ll have the opportunity next summer to give it a go out on Lake Ontario.